BigDataBiology/Duan2023__GMSCv1_Construction_And_Analysis/rarefaction/README.md

 - main.py: Main code for doing the rarefaction.
 Select the samples for the expected environments.
 - rarefaction.py: Auxiliary functions for the rarefaction.
 It creates persistent storage for an environment to store the samples.
 After this, it reads random samples from the storage to run the rarefaction calculations.
-- split_samples: First code needed to run.
+- split_samples.py: First code needed to run.
 It separates the samples into files given the initial dataset, also discretizing the smORFs by their unique numbers.

 More details at [GMSC figures - CodiMD](https://aws.big-data-biology.org:1300/WS2U5sgnSsKKuUMVzUXxbg).